Showing 1 - 1 OF 1

-The Family Readiness Program assists with all stages of deployment, mobilization, separations, local or national emergencies, disasters, and evacuations.
-The Kadena Airman and Family Readiness Center’s readiness non-commissioned officer and staff provide preparation information, education, and guidance aimed at optimally preparing military members/families for deployments and extended TDYs.
-Services include pre-deployment briefings, childcare, monthly social events, and other programs offered to assist families while their loved ones are away.
+The family readiness program assists with all stages of deployment, mobilization, separations, local or national emergencies, disasters and evacuations.
+The Kadena Airman and Family Readiness Center’s readiness non-commissioned officer and staff provide preparation information, education and guidance aimed at optimally preparing military members and their families for deployments and extended temporary duty assignments.
+Services include pre-deployment briefings, child care, monthly social events and other programs offered to assist families while their loved ones are away.

 Resources and information provided at these briefings include:

 * Give Parents A Break – This AFAS-sponsored program is designed to offer eligible parents a few hours’ break from the stresses of parenting.
 At Kadena, we offer 4-5 hours of free child care to parents who need a break while their active-duty member is deployed.
 Care is offered one weekend a month at either Wakaba Child Development Center or Niko Niko CDC for children 6 weeks to 5 years of age and at Himawari School Age Program for children 5-12 years of age.

 * Family activities – The M&FRC hosts a deployed family activity for spouses and children Bi-Monthly.
 These activities are open to all military branches of a deployed service member.
 It's a great opportunity to meet other families and network in a fun and festive environment.
 Child care is available onsite.

 There are a number of resources to make a deployed member's reunion a successful and joyous one.
 Please see the following resources for further information.